robscott1/TransactionSorter/README.md

 analytical tools for a comprehensive overview of the user’s financial standing- past, present, and future.
 The application takes several user-defined benchmarks that will then itemize transactions and project balances based on the user’s financial goals.
-Though the application is still in a very infantile state, it can offer useful data for analysis right now.
+Though the application has bugs and is still in early stages, it offers useful data for spending analysis right now.
 There are several other features that can be implemented in the future: these include a more flexible projection plot based on priority of planned transactions(which the back-end is already prepared to do), adjusting transactions for venmo reimbursements, and tracking other assets like stocks,